-On August 29, 2016, Boise Cascade issued the 2024 Notes through a private placement that was exempt from the registration requirements of the Securities Act.
-The 2024 Notes mature on September 1, 2024 with interest payable semiannually in arrears on March 1 and September 1, commencing on March 1, 2017.
-The 2024 Notes are guaranteed by each of our existing and future direct or indirect domestic subsidiaries that is a guarantor under our Amended Agreement.
+On August 29, 2016, Boise Cascade issued \$350 million of 5.625% senior notes due September 1, 2024 (2024 Notes) through a private placement that was exempt from the registration requirements of the Securities Act.
+Interest on our 2024 Notes is payable semiannually in arrears on March 1 and September 1.
+The 2024 Notes are guaranteed by each of our existing and future direct or indirect domestic subsidiaries that is a guaranteer under our Amended Agreement.